MoseyQAQ/FerroDispCalc/README.md

 # FerroDispCalc

-Calculator of polarization displacements and polarization of ferroelectrics in molecular dynamics simulations. \
+Calculator of polarization displacements and polarization of ferroelectrics in molecular dynamics simulations.

+This code is designed for:
+* build neighbor list for ferrorelectrics (ABO3 perovskite)
+* calculate the polarization and displacement from a LAMMPS dump file.

-For better performence, the code is written in C++.
+For better performence, the main part of code is written in C++.

 ## Code Structure

 ```
 .
-├── example   // example of how to use code, in todo list
+├── example  //example of how to use code, in todo list
-├── ferrodispcalc  // main folder
+├── ferrodispcalc // python library
-│   ├── basic.hpp   // This file contains basic functions to read lammps dump files.
-│   ├── build_neighbor_list.py  // Build neighbor list for ABO3 perovskite
+│   ├── build_neighbor_list.py  //Build neighbor list for ABO3 perovskite
-│   ├── get_averaged_structure.cpp  // Calculate the average structure from LAMMPS dump file
-│   ├── get_polarization.cpp  // Calculate the polarization of each perovskite unit call using LAMMPS dump file
-│   ├── get_polarization_displacement.cpp  // Calculate the polarization displacement from LAMMPS dump file
 │   ├── PolarPolter.py
-│   └── type_map.py  // store the common type map
+│   └── type_map.py  //store the common type map
-├── install.sh  // installation script
+├── install.sh //installation script
 ├── LICENSE
 ├── README.md
+├── src  //c++ source code
+│   ├── basic.hpp //This file contains basic functions to read lammps dump files.
+│   ├── get_averaged_structure.cpp //Calculate the average structure from LAMMPS dump file
+│   ├── get_polarization.cpp //Calculate the polarization of each perovskite unit call using LAMMPS dump file
+│   └── get_polarization_displacement.cpp //Calculate the polarization displacement from LAMMPS dump file
-└── test  // files related to testing
+└── test //files related to testing
     ├── BTO
     │   ├── 1.lammpstrj
     │   ├── Main.py